 WooCommerce offers seamless integration with WordPress.
 As a result, you can sell whatever you want worldwide.
 In addition, it includes the following features:

-• It’s mobile-friendly.
+- It’s mobile-friendly.
 WooCommerce allows you to turn your store into a mobile app if you choose.

-• WooCommerce comes with the ability to scale, to an extent.
+- WooCommerce comes with the ability to scale, to an extent.

-• WooCommerce offers marketing and reporting functions.
+- WooCommerce offers marketing and reporting functions.

 WooCommerce offers customer support through several channels.
 You can submit a ticket to get help from customer or tech support.
 In addition, you get plenty of resources to troubleshoot problems yourself.
 WooCommerce support includes an FAQ section, Knowledge Base, and WooThemes Documentation.
 There is also an active WooCommerce Community and a selection of training videos.

 Since WooCommerce is a plugin, you need to set up the other parts of your website yourself.
-This includes Web hosting, domain name registration, and Word Press set up.
-You may have a learning curve, if you are not familiar with WordPress platform.
+This includes web hosting, domain name registration, and WordPress site building.
+You may have a learning curve if you’re unfamiliar with WordPress.

 Shopify works well for retailers in the startup phase.
-Startup is defined as annual revenue of up to $5 million.
+Here, a startup is defined as annual revenue of up to $5 million.
 When your business is in this range, you don’t need the advanced capabilities of the more expensive platforms.
 Shopify also offers ShopifyPlus for bigger businesses (more on that below).
 The option to grow with Shopify is a big plus of this eCommerce platform.

 OpenCart can be hosted on any server that meets its system requirements.
 This platform is best if you are tech-savvy and don’t need custom features.